 - When you and your major professor feel you are nearing completion of the thesis, you will need to schedule your defense with your committee members.
 The public is invited to attend this meeting, so feel free to invite colleagues, friends, and family.
 This meeting involves paperwork with the graduate school.
 Seek help with the front office.
 After the defense, we will ask for your picture again so that the department can formally recognize your achievements.

 - Once you pass the defense, schedule an appointment with the editor after converting your document into PDF format.
-Make the changes the editor requests and submit following the guidelines of the LSU graduate school.
-Read LSU’s formatting guidelines before you start writing so that you do not have to worry about these types of last minute changes to your document.
+Make the changes the editor requests and submit them following the guidelines of the LSU graduate school.
+Read LSU’s formatting guidelines before you start writing so that you do not have to worry about these types of last-minute changes to your document.

 - Celebrate a job well done!